 Let us now examine a few texts that appear to speak of the atonement as passed.
 Rom. v.
-11; "By whom we have now received the atonement," [margin, recon-ciliation.]
-This passage clearly shows a present pos-session of the atonement at the time the apostle wrote; but it by no means proves that the entire atonement was then in the past.
+11; "By whom we have now received the atonement," [margin, reconciliation.]
+This passage clearly shows a present possession of the atonement at the time the apostle wrote; but it by no means proves that the entire atonement was then in the past.

 When the Saviour was about to be taken up from his apostles, he "commanded them that they should not depart from Jerusalem, but wait for the promise of the Father," which came on the day of Pentecost when they were all "baptized with the Holy Ghost."
-Christ had entered his Father's house, the Sanctuary, as High Priest, and began his intercession for his peoit down upor his waiting apostles.
-Then, in compliance repenting mortals, to which their sing are im-with their commission, Peter, at the 3d hour of puted, and through whose blood in the hands of the day began to preach, "Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins," Acts ii, 38.
+Christ had entered his Father's house, the Sanctuary, as High Priest, and began his intercession for his peoyear except one day, the tenth of the seventh month; ple by "praying the Father" for "another Counfortor else he fulfilled the whole law except one three hundred and sixticth part of it before the Gospel Dispentitude of the Hely Ghost," Acts ii.
+33 he shed the day began to preach, "Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins," Acts ii, 38.
 This word remission signifies forgiveness, pardon or more literally sending away of sins.

-Now put by the side of this text another on this point from his discourse at the 9th hour of the same day, Ac. iii, 19, "Repent ye therefore; and be converted that your sins may be blotted out when the times of refreshing shall come works," not the "deeds of the law;" but "befrom the presence of the Lord."
-Here he exhorts ing dead to sin should live unto righteousto repentance and conversion (turning away ness."
-This work we all understa fron sins); for what purpose?
+Now put by the side of this text another on this point from his discourse at the 9th hour of the same day, Ac. iii, 19, "Repent ye therefore; and be converted that your sins may be blotted to repentance and conversion (turning away ness."
+This work we all understation sins); for what purpose?
 "That your peculiar to the Gospel Dispensation. sins may be (future) blotted out."
 Every one can see that the blotting out of sins does not take place at repentance and conversion; but follows, and must of necessity be preceded by them.
-Repetitance, conversion, and baptism had then become mperative duties in the ing; therefore, New Jerusalem is not the present tense; and when performed, those doing them "washed away" (Ac. xxti, 16) remitted or sent away from them their sins .-(Ac. ii, 28;) and of course are forgiven and have "received the atonement;" but they had not received it entire at that time, because their sins were not yet blotted out.
+Repetitance, conversion, and baptism present tense; and when performed, those doing them "washed away" (Ac. xxii, 16) remitted or sent away from them their sins.-(Ac. ii, 28;) and of course are forgiven and have "received the atonement;" but they had not received it entire at that time, because their sins were not yet blotted out.
 How far then had they advanced in the reconciling process?
-Just so far as the individual under the law had when he had confessed his sin, brought his victim to the door of the tabernacle, laid his hand upon it and slain it, and the priest had with its blood entered the Holy and sprinkled it before the vail and upon the altar and thus made an atonement for him, and he was forgiven.
-Only that was the type, and this the filed in various ways-by an unclean person reality.
-That prepared for the cleansing of the great day of atonement, this for the blotting out of sins "when the times of refreshing days of her purifying be fulfiled;" Lev.xii, shall come from the presence of the Lord, and 4.
-It could be profaned by the high priest he shall send Jesus."
-Hence, "by whom we going out of it, while the anointing oil was uphave now received the atonement" is the same (on him, for the dead; (Lev. xxi, 12;) by a as "by whom we have received forgiveness of man's negotiating to purify himself; Num. sin."
-At this point the man is "made free from xvii, 20.
-All the chief of the priests and ofsin."
-The Lamb on Calvary's cross is our the people polluted it by transgressing very victim slain; "Jesus the Mediator of the new Covenant" "in the heavens" is our interceding High Priest, making atonement with his thou hast defiled my sanctuary with all thy own blood, by and with which he entered there.
+Just so far as the individual under the law had when he had confessed his sin, brought his victim to the door of the tabernacle, laid his hand upon it and slain it, and the priest had with its blood entered the Holy and sprinkled it before the vail and upon the altar and thus made an atonement for him, and he was forreality.
+That prepared for the cleansing of the great day of atonement, this for the blotvictim slain; "Jesus the Mediator of the new Covenant" "in the heavens" is our intercedown blood, by and with which he entered there.
 The essence of the process is the same as in nations [idolatry,] therefore will I diminish the "shadow."
-1st, Convinced of sin; 2d, thee" Eze. v, 11.
-Repentance and Confession; 3d, Present the Divine sacrifice bleeding.
-This done in faith they have defiled 'my sanctuary in the same and sincerity we can do no more, no more is day, and have profaned my Sabbaths: for required.
+1st, Convinced of sin; 2d, thee."
+Eze. v, 11.
+Repentance and Confession; 3d, Present the required.